 The transformation transforms learning content into easy-to-learn image units (transformation = transformation).
 In particular, abstract content, which is usually difficult to memorize, can be anchored in the memory through vivid images.
 A vivid example is the transformation of numbers into images.
 For example, the number "2" can be mentally linked to a swan.

-Using one's own imagination, processes and learning content can be visualized and stored through mental images.
+Using one's own imagination, processes, and learning content can be visualized and stored through mental images.
 The brain remembers images created in the head (visualization) better and longer than abstract words.
-Telephone numbers can be memorized more lastingly if they are linked to a pattern when dialing, which can be recalled each time a call is made.
+Telephone numbers can be memorized more lastingly if they are linked to a pattern when dialling, which can be recalled each time a call is made.

-If events or information are linked to strong emotions, these remain in the memory over a particularly long period of time.
+If events or information connect to strong emotions, these remain in the memory over a particularly long period of time.
 Emotions play an important role in memory and can be used in learning through emotionally charged images.